 Recent Ski Reviews

-This year we’re reviewing the carbon-laminate, touring-friendly version of Folsom’s Cash 106 shape.
-Check out our First Look & Flash Review for more on this ski and how its design compares to the other Folsom shapes we’ve reviewed, and the rest of the market.
+For the 20/21 season, 4FRNT is offering a new, special edition of their excellent Raven ski.
+Check out our First Look & Flash Review for more on this collab with Eric Hjorleifson & Pomoca, and how the newest Raven compares to the rest of the market.

 This past season we had two reviewers spending time on the latest iteration of the playful “big-mountain” ski in the Black Crows lineup, the Atris, and you can now check out our full review & Deep Dive comparisons.

 The M-Pro 99 follows a long line of Dynastar’s directional freeride skis, and we think this new ski represents both an interesting departure and an interesting addition to the lineup.
 Check out our full review and Deep Dive comparisons.

 Many skis on the market are pretty good at a lot of things but consequently don’t really stand out in any particular aspect.
 Given that, the ultra-playful, yet surprisingly versatile K2 Reckoner 102 is a refreshing change of pace — check out our full review & Deep Dive comparisons.

 The Kastle FX106 HP is a ski that’s quick & lively but that some skiers will still be able to ski quite hard.
 Check out our Full Review & Deep Dive comparisons to see if it’d be a good fit for you.

 New for 20/21, the Salomon Stance 90 is a metal-laminate all-mountain ski with a design that has us excited about its potential versatility.
 Check out our First Look to see why.

 Movement’s Fly Two collection is targeted at skiers who like to take a playful approach to the mountain, and their Fly Two 115 in particular has us very excited about its potential to be both playful and stable.
 Check out our First Look to see why.